-Washington Nationals sweep St. Louis Cardinals for first trip to World Series in 86 years
+Washington Nationals sweep St. Louis Cardinals for DC's first trip to World Series in 86 years

 CLICK HERE TO GET THE FOX NEWS APP

-The team will have one week to bask in the glory of their first pennant in 86 years before they face off against either the New York Yankees or the Houston Astros in the World Series.
+The team will have one week to bask in the glory of the city's first pennant in 86 years before the Nationals face off against either the New York Yankees or the Houston Astros in the World Series.

+The first version of the Washington Senators won three American League pennants -- in 1924, 1925 and 1933 -- and won the World Series only in 1924.
+That club became the Minnesota Twins after the 1960 season.

+A new Washington Senators club started in 1961 and had little success before becoming the Texas Rangers after the 1971 season.